-Grades for all assignments in all courses in the Doctor of Behavioral Health degree program and non-degree certificate programs are based on the Grading Scale above.
+Grades for all assignments in all courses in the degree programs and non-degree certificate programs are based on the Grading Scales above.
 Rubrics are used for assignments to help students understand how their assignments will be graded before they submit the assignment to help the student meet expectations and be successful.
 Faculty members are expected to post grades for assignments within seven (7) calendar days of the due date.
 Students are expected to stay informed of their course grades by checking the online gradebook frequently and communicating directly with the faculty with any questions about assignment grades.
 Once the term closes, students can expect to see their finalized grade in their student account after ten (10) calendar days.